brycedorn/react-snap-action/README.md

 # react-snap action

-This action uses [react-snap](https://github.com/stereobooster/react-snap) to pre-render a web application into hydratable, static HTML.
+This action uses [react-snap](https://github.com/stereobooster/react-snap) to pre-render a web application into static, hydratable HTML.

-If your node-based application has a `build` script this action will install dependencies, apply configuration and save the render result to your output directory.
+If your node-based web application has a `build` script that outputs HTML, this action will render it and update the `index.html` within output directory with the result.
 This can then easily be deployed to GitHub pages etc and you'll have some of the benefits of SSR without needing a server!

 ```yml
 jobs: